LSU Cheerleading Tryouts and Pre-Tryout Clinics

-Tryout prep clinics will be held for interested cheerleaders and dancers to participate in to get a better idea of what we look for in choosing participants for our team throughout the year.
+Tryout prep clinics will be held throughout the year to assist in tryout preparations.
 These clinics are not mandatory and a fee will be charged.

 PHASE 1: April

-Tryouts will consist of a 2-3 day weekend evaluation/cut process where the material presented via a social media post prior to tryouts, will be evaluated in person.
-There will be cuts throughout the tryout weekend until approximately 18 -24 cheer couples/dancers are chosen.
-See each sample itinerary for cheer and Tiger Girls.
+Tryouts will consist of a 3 day evaluation/cut process where the material presented via a social media will be evaluated in person.
+There will be cuts throughout the tryout weekend until approximately 18 -24 cheer couples are chosen.
+See sample itinerary.

 PHASE 2: July

-There will be a 2 day evaluation with a cut if necessary followed by 2-3 days of practice and UCA camp in July.
+Participants will participate in a 2 day evaluation, with a cut if necessary.
+Material and ability level from Phase 1 will be expected.
+Followed by 3 days of practice and summer camp in July.

 PHASE 3: August

-There will be a weeklong practice the week prior to the start of school.
+There will be a week-long practice the week prior to the start of school.
 If additional cuts are warranted they will be made during this phase.
-Cuts during the 2 & 3 phases will be based on the person's ability to maintain their performance level as well as final decisions on the person's ability to work with their peers and coaches.
+Cuts during the 2 & 3 phases will be based on the person's ability to maintain their performance level, as well as, the person's ability to work with their peers and coaches.